ankitha-anil/ntu-aviationaccidents-dsai/README.md

 This project was made for Introduction to Data Science and Artificial Intelligence course.

-Collaborated with group members and chose the Aviaition Accident dataset to formulate an interesting problem and solve through machine learning.
+Collaborated with group members and chose the Aviation Accident dataset to formulate an interesting problem and solve through machine learning.Used jupyter notebook and python to formulate the solution.

 - Question: Which of the factors (Broad Phase of Flight, Purpose of Flight, Weather Condition) have the largest importance in the classification of severity of accidents?